-Homes in Toronto are listed on Thursday, show in open houses on the weekend and receive offers on Tuesday.
-Within a week you are sold and done.
-The Toronto Star even ran a feature about my street that summer, noting that the number of buyers so outnumbered the homes for sale that many sold for extraordinary amounts over asking with aggressive bidding.
+At the time, homes in Toronto sold within a week of listing.
+The Toronto Star ran a story about my street that summer.
+The number of buyers so outnumbered available homes that many sold well over asking prices with aggressive bidding.

-One of the first things your real estate agent will suggest, with serious intent, is that you hire a stager.
-You want to put your best foot forward as you only have one shot to impress a potential buyer and you are not always the best person to assess how your home reads.
-Sage advice, however I could not afford what my agent’s stager charged let alone take on all the work they suggested I do before they did their thing.
-With a very limited budget I adopted the adage that simple and clean would have to do.
-I edited and packed up everything not essential and stored the boxes neatly in the basement which was unfinished.
+Following her assessment of my home, my real estate agent suggested, with serious intent, that I hire a stager.
+Putting your best foot forward is essential as you have one shot to impress a potential buyer in less than a minute.
+Although we’d like to think we are objective, we are not always the best people to assess how our homes read.
+Sage advice that I took to heart, however I could not afford what her stager charged let alone take on all the work they suggested before they could do their thing.
+With a very limited budget, I adopted the adage that simple and clean would have to do.
+I edited and packed up everything not essential and stored the boxes neatly in the unfinished basement.

-I spent two months selling extraneous furniture that would not be moving with me to lessen the load.
+I spent two months selling and donating extraneous furniture that would not make the move with me to lessen the load.

-Painting the entire house white presented a clean and bright backdrop, and it was cheaper to keep to one colour.
-For everything.
+Painting the main floor white presented a clean and bright backdrop, and it allowed me to purchase paint in bulk.
+Hallways, bedrooms and the bath were equally treated to fresh paint in either white or pale blue.
 Inexpensive slipcovers converted colourful furniture to neutral white.
 I left only natural wood that matched and black metal or minimal spot colour as accent.
-Upstairs I left my pale blue bedroom coordinated with painted old furniture.
-Because I’d basically backed out eye grabbing decor or colour, viewers could focus on the sizes of the rooms and, with new gauzy white curtains, light from the windows.
+Upstairs my pale blue bedroom coordinated with painted old furniture.
+Because I’d basically backed out eye grabbing décor or colour, viewers could focus on the space and light.
+New gauzy white summer curtains allowed sunlight to flood the rooms.